truecharts/public/charts/stable/kopia/docs/SERVER.md

 If you would prefer Kopia to generate certificates for you, check "Generate TLS Certificates" and run the app once.
 After it is running edit the application configuration and uncheck "Generate TLS Certificates" to allow the server to reuse the one it created on the first run.
-If you have Kopia generate the certificates you should consider having the Kopia configuration saved to a host volume instead of a PVC.
-This will ensure you have access to the certificate in case you need to re-deploy the application and wish your clients to be able to connect to the new instance.

 ![HTTPS Configuration options](images/https_config.png)